grafolean/grafolean/doc/HOWTO-NetFlow.md

 - click Dashboards in the menu -> Add dashboard
 - enter dashboard name and in the dropdown "Initialize using a template" choose `NetFlow`

 **IMPORTANT:** It might take up to 5 minutes (with default settings for NetFlow bot's `JOBS_REFRESH_INTERVAL`) for enough data to be collected.
 If you see message `There is no NetFlow data available for any entity` in NetFlow Navigation Widget, it means that the data was not aggregated and sent to Grafolean yet.
-If there is no change after this time (you might need to refresh browser), please review the steps above one more time.
+Please wait some time and **refresh your browser**.
+If there is no change after 5 minutes, please review the steps above one more time.
 Alternatively, you can check the [NetFlow Bot docker logs](https://github.com/grafolean/grafolean-netflow-bot/#debugging) to make sure the data is being collected and sent to Grafolean.